 From my time in practice, I found that fees are usually one of biggest worries for clients.

 That is why I have operated fixed fees since I started my own business back in 2006.
 My fees include the tax return and accounts, as well as dealing with queries during the year.

 That way you know up front what the cost will be and can budget for it.

 My goal is to make tax as easy as possible for you.
 The service also includes reminding you of upcoming deadlines.
-Clients also receive a monthly newsletter covering tax changes.
+Clients also receive a monthly newsletter covering important tax news and upcoming changes.

 If you have been dealing with your own affairs, or have already been using an accountant, I can help.
 The transfer process is both quick and easy.